 - Employees: Full-time, part-time, or temporary staff with access to company resources.
+An example would be a sales manager accessing the company CRM or a marketing specialist with access to customer lists.

 Types of Insider Threats